usaid-cs/yesterday-i-learned/random.md

 - A [Frame](https://stackoverflow.com/questions/31446777/difference-between-packets-and-frames) is a link layer (roughly layer 2) unit of data, containing a [packet](https://en.wikipedia.org/wiki/Network_packet).
 A packet is a network layer (roughly layer 3) unit of data, containing a [datagram](https://en.wikipedia.org/wiki/Datagram).
 A datagram is a transport layer (roughly layer 4) unit of data, containing who knows what you want to do in the session layer.
 - The actual quote was "Your father's lightsaber.
 This is the weapon of a Jedi Knight.
 Not as clumsy or random as a blaster.
 An elegant weapon... for a more civilized age."
 - It appears to be _Vive la France_, not _Viva la France_.
-- The RB in [RB Leipzig](https://en.wikipedia.org/wiki/RB_Leipzig) the Fußballverein is _Rasenballsport_, lit. "lawn ball sport", is a clever attempt to bypass the [DFB](https://en.wikipedia.org/wiki/German_Football_Association)'s licensing limitation that the company name "Red Bull" cannot be part of the team name.
 - [Coffins that hang from a cliff](https://en.wikipedia.org/wiki/Hanging_coffins), and people who do such things, can be found in China, Indonesia, and Philippines.
 - The Unicode Consortium has an interesting list of [Full Members](http://unicode.org/consortium/members.html).
 They are: tech company, tech company, tech company, tech company, tech company, tech company, [Ministry of Awqwaf and Religious Affairs of the Sultanate of Oman](https://mara.gov.om/), tech company, tech company, tech company, and tech company.
 - [Neither African-American nor Caucasian T-shirts are good at reflecting UV](https://www.physicsforums.com/threads/why-is-black-better-than-white-for-sun-protection.289558/), but at least the African-American ones are able to absorb some of it.
 - To make a near-death piece of soap stick to a new piece, you _need_ to firmly press the two against each other while they are wet.
-- [If your phone is turned on, companies probably knows where it is](https://www.androidcentral.com/all-major-us-carriers-give-your-real-time-location-info-third-parties), and obviously emergency services know that, too.
+- [If your phone is turned on, companies probably know where it is](https://www.androidcentral.com/all-major-us-carriers-give-your-real-time-location-info-third-parties), and obviously emergency services know that, too.
-- Not even a season after [African-American Panther broke every record in box office](http://time.com/money/5215397/black-panther-box-office-record/), he dies in Infinity War (spoiler warning).
 - If you don't know what your hair/skin/eye colours are, [there's a tool for that](https://techcrunch.com/2018/05/14/a-free-web-tool-can-predict-your-hair-skin-and-eye-color-from-dna-data/) if you give it your DNA data.
 - [`privacy.firstparty.isolate`](https://www.ghacks.net/2017/11/22/how-to-enable-first-party-isolation-in-firefox/) in Firefox isolates your cookies' scope to the current domain, which makes it impossible for marketing companies to track you across the internet by simply dropping cookies.
 It does however make legitimate sites forget you every so often.
 - DisplayPort exists because it has higher bandwidth than HDMI (<2.0) for higher max resolution and framerate.
 Both can carry audio.
 [Thundebolt](https://en.wikipedia.org/wiki/Thunderbolt_%28interface%29)'s display mode is actually closer to mini displayport than it is to HDMI.